Chicopee, Massachusetts: Incorporation as a city

+Industries

 Chicopee adopted the motto "Industriae Variae", which means "Various Industries".
 Chicopee's industries included cotton mills, woolen mills, textiles, brass and iron foundries, paper making, footwear factories, for leather boots and shoes, the first friction matches, and ship building.
 In nearby South Hadley Canal, the firearms company Crescent-Davis specialized in producing double-barrel shotguns.

 The Ames Manufacturing Company made many machines and bronze cannons, and more swords than any other American manufacturer at the time.
 Ames cast a number of bronze statues, including Thomas Ball's monumental equestrian statue of President George Washington, installed in Boston's Public Garden.
 Ames was a major provider of cannon to the Union army during the Civil War.
 The Stevens Arms plant (later Savage) was responsible for most of the No. 4 Enfields manufactured for the British under Lend-Lease.
 Chicopee was home to production of the first gasoline-powered automobile made in the United States, the Duryea.